JarousNemec/NetDeviceManager/README.md

 ## Microservice architecture
 - How to make microservice architecture with db: https://medium.com/@akshatsharma0610/microservice-database-management-c01ba9849a88
 - How to make microservice architecture with db: https://www.baeldung.com/cs/microservices-db-design

+## DI
+- How to add DI to console app: https://www.c-sharpcorner.com/article/using-dependency-injection-in-net-console-apps/
+- How to add DI to console app: https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-usage
+- How to add DI: https://jasonterando.medium.com/net-core-console-applications-with-dependency-injection-234eac5a4040

+## EF
+- How to add EF: https://www.tektutorialshub.com/entity-framework-core/ef-core-console-application/
+- How to add EF to console app: https://medium.com/@robrich22/setup-entity-framework-core-in-console-application-code-first-ad130b53a539